marinatto/marinatto/README.md

   C++ project
   You can change the parameters just in the main function, changing just the constants there.
   Understanding what which process does, it will be easy to know what the constant means.
-  Also, there a python program that you can use to plot every process, the sensor data and the correct output (if you have the answer)
+  Also, there's a python program that you can use to plot every process, the sensor data and the correct output (if you have the answer)

 ## Contributing
   Pull request are welcome.
 For major chances, please open an issue first to discuss what you would like to change.